fastoch/Docker_Course/README.md

 # copy the rest of the application files to the working directory
 COPY . .

-# expose port 5173 to tell Docker that the container listens on the specified network ports at runtime
+# expose port 5173 to tell Docker that the container listens on that port at runtime
 EXPOSE 5173

 # command to run the app